hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 There is a growing number of these professionals who are currently being trapped by outdated learning resources hidden behind a pay wall.

-   *My goal is to provide knowledge for free.
-I believe that `information wants to be free.*
+   *My goal is to provide knowledge and valuable upskilling for free, while demonstrating how a technical writer could 10x productivity.

 The scope for this build is realistic and well thought.
 I have a variety of tools that I've created, but I lack the front-end and javascript know-how to present them in a captivating way.
 I am passionate to discover how to leverage javascript and connect with rich libraries: